germanoeich/weeb-sh.ts/README.md

 [![ci-badge]][ci] [![docs-badge][]][docs]
 # weeb-sh
-Weeb-Api is a Typescript Library which makes interacting with WeebApi v2 simple.
+Weeb-SH is a Typescript Library which makes interacting with weeb.sh v2 simple.
 ### Installation
 If using yarn,